 |İyi akşamlar||Hello or goodbye (evening)|

 |Kolay gelsin||Greeting to shopkeepers (when entering or leaving)|

 |Bu ne kadar?||How much does this cost?|

 In case of emergency

-While some establishments in airports and touristic areas may accept dollars or euros, almost every other establishment in Turkey will only accept Turkish Lira.
-Also, many card machines in Turkey do not accept foreign credit or debit cards or charge significant fees for foreign cards and some small businesses are cash-only.
+The currency of Turkey is the Turkish Lira (abbreviated TL, TRY or ₺).
+Almost all businesses accept only Turkish Lira with a few exceptions in touristic areas.
+Many card machines in Turkey do not accept foreign credit or debit cards or charge significant fees for foreign cards and some small businesses are cash-only.
 So having some cash on hand in Turkish Lira will be important for you.
-The airports will have convenient places for you to exchange money, but the exchange rate will be better in areas farther away from airports and tourist sites.
+The airports will have convenient places for you to exchange money, but the exchange rate will often be better in areas farther away from airports and tourist sites.
 You can keep track of the current exchange rate by searching Google or using a currency exchange app on your phone.
 The exchange rate can change quickly, so it is a good idea to check it every time you do an exchange.

 Dress like a local